electricimp/ConnectionManager/README.md

 If a connect is in process, the disconnect method will return `false` and won’t attempt to disconnect or invoke any callbacks, otherwise it returns `true`.

-`force` parameter specifies whether the library should disconnect regarding of the connect status (whether it's in progress or not).
+`force` parameter specifies whether the library should disconnect regardless of the connect status (whether it's in progress or not).
 The parameter is optional and is `false` by default.

 `flushTimeout` parameter specifies the timeout value used for `server.flush` call.
 The parameter is